CorrelAid/hugo-website/content/de/events/2022-12/bike-data-event.md

 ---------|----------|---------
  19:00 -- 19:10 | Welcome from CorrelAid e.V. | Frie Preu, COO of CorrelAid e.V.
  19:10 -- 19:25 | Where to build new bicycle parking spots in Paris?
 Supporting data-driven decision making  with open data. | Representatives from CorrelAid Data4Good Project Team
- 19:25 -- 19:40 | tbd | Tim Fangmeyer and Andreas Neumann, CorrelAid Volunteers
+ 19:25 -- 19:40 | How geocoding can improve urban cycling safety: A case study of Berlin | Tim Fangmeyer and Andreas Neumann, CorrelAid Volunteers
  19:40 -- 19:55 | Using OpenBikeSensors to measure and visualize critical overtaking distance in Cologne. | Fritz Niesel and Florian Feix, CorrelAidX Cologne
  19:55 -- 20:30 | Q&A and open discussion | Moderation: Frie Preu, COO of CorrelAid e.V.